Sensei-Noah/company-app-laravel/README.md

 ## ToDo

---search for company in home page
+1. search for company in home page
---form validation
+2. form validation
---registration for user
+3. registration for user
---make it that the user can edit only his added companies
+4. make it that the user can edit only his added companies